 Let’s start with the basics.
 All of these photos are in chronological order…

 I arrived just before midnight.
-Taking photos can be tricky because if you take more than 1, people become suspicious about hwy you’re taking so many photos.
+Taking photos can be tricky because if you take more than 1, people become suspicious about why you’re taking so many photos.
 I prefer to fly under the radar so I did not take a photo of the reception desk.
-The individuals at the reception desk were lovely and speak multiple languages.
+The individuals at the reception desk were attentive and wore nametags with the country from which they resided and the languages they spoke.
 They welcomed me to the Generator and directed me to my room.
 Once I arrived on the 5th floor and the doors opened, this was my view.
 I was in Room 514.

 I walked forward to the wall, turned around and took a photo of the hallway (sort of) and the elevator.
 The lights on the floor are motion-sensitive.
 As I fumbled to get change my settings on my camera, the lights in the hallway turned off.
 I appreciate that electricity is not being wasted.